reflectoring/reflectoring.github.io/content/blog/2024/2024-04-23-apache-http-client-1-create-a-http-client.md

 The library's flexibility and extensibility enable customization to specific requirements, while its supportive community ensures continuous development and maintenance.
 With a commitment to backward compatibility, seamless upgrades are facilitated, ensuring long-term applicability and ease of use.
 Overall, Apache HttpClient stands as a mature and reliable choice for Java developers handling HTTP interactions.

-## Getting Familiar With Useful Terms of Apache HttpClient
+## Getting Familiar With Useful Terms of the Apache HttpClient
 In the domain of Apache HttpClient, lot of terms are essential for comprehending the functionality of this robust tool.
 At its core lies the HTTPClient.
-These fall into two categories - classic `HttpClient` and async `HttpAsyncClient`. `CloseableHttpClient` is an abstract class implementing `HttpClient` interface.
+It comes in two verions - the classic `HttpClient` and the async `HttpAsyncClient`. `CloseableHttpClient` is an abstract class implementing `HttpClient` interface.
 The library provides `MinimalHttpClient` that extends it.
 It is a vital component that manages connections to HTTP servers.
 Think of it as the a communication manager, ensuring seamless and secure data exchanges between your application and web resources.

 `CloseableHttpClient` provides full control over resources and ensures proper closure of connections after use.
 It supports connection pooling and resource management, making it suitable for long-lived applications.